rpede/MobileProgramming24/_advanced_state/password_manager.md

 ```

 In addition, our app state can have any number of credentials.
-We better also have a way to deal with any failures.
+And, we also need a way to deal with any failures.
+So, the entire state of the app can be expressed with an instance of:

 ```dart
 class VaultState extends Equatable {